brave/go-translate/README.md

-# Translation relay server for brave
+# Translation relay server for Brave Translate

 `go-translate` implements a translation relay server for use in brave-core written in Go.